 Limited data suggestive ganciclovir lowers EBV viral load in vivo, especially for PCNSL, but clinical utility undefined.

-Comment: Practical and heavily referenced review addresses questions regrding oral lesions in HIV infected patients.
-Review includes topical therapies for OHL.
+Comment: The practical and heavily referenced review addresses questions regarding oral lesions in HIV-infected patients.
+The review includes topical therapies for OHL.

-Comment: Authors using retrospective data suggest that a cut off of EBV copies of 200/ml predicted CNS lesions (sensitivity 70-73%, specificity 85-93%) with both PCNSL and AIDS-related lymphoma, respectively.
-Best specificity was acheived using a cut-off of 2,000 copies.
+Comment: Authors using retrospective data suggest that a cut-off of EBV copies of 200/ml predicted CNS lesions (sensitivity 70-73%, specificity 85-93%) with both PCNSL and AIDS-related lymphoma, respectively.
+Best specificity was achieved using a cut-off of 2,000 copies.

 Comment: Because 4 lymphomas developed during a phase II trial of vicriviroc (a CCR5 antagonist), plasma EBV DNA was monitored in 116 pts who did not experience increases in detectable levels, suggesting that CCR5 antagonism by this drug did not lead to EBV reactivation.

-Comment: Thorough overview from an oncologic perspective points out that EBV-driven lymphomas often present with plasmablastic differentiation in HIV+ pts, and that ART appears improve outcomes with combined chemotherapy protocols.
+Comment: A thorough overview from an oncologic perspective points out that EBV-driven lymphomas often present with plasmablastic differentiation in HIV+ pts, and that ART appears to improve outcomes with combined chemotherapy protocols.

-Comment: Small study suggests that treatment with ganciclovir, AZT and IL-2 may have been helpful in 2/5 patients.
+Comment: A small study suggests that treatment with ganciclovir, AZT, and IL-2 may have been helpful in 2/5 patients.

 Comment: Along with Aboulafia ref, data suggesting that active replication of EBV may be playing role in PCNSL.